Coffee stand business location

 “Which location is best?”

-But are all these elements worth the additional cost?
+But are all these elements worth the additional cost to your coffee business?
 Maybe.
-(That’s what we’re going to try and figure out!)
+(That’s what we’re going to try and figure out in this article!)

 The terms of your lease plays an important role in the ultimate success of your coffee business.
-Sign a bad lease, and no matter how “good” that location is… your business could be doomed.
+Sign a bad lease, and no matter how “great” that location is… your coffee stand business could be doomed.

-Likewise, if your landlord is difficult to deal with, getting things fixed or addressed could be a money-busting hassle.
+Likewise, if your landlord is difficult to deal with, getting the simplest of things fixed or addressed could be a money-busting hassle.
 And downright unpleasant.

 Why Identifying Your Customer Is Essential